Directed quantum communication: Thresholds for quantum communication: An illustration

 Effectively, $\Phi_{p}$ is a qubit amplitude damping channel, and for these it is known that the channel capacity is non-zero if and only if $p> 1/2$ \cite{AmplitudeDamping}.
-If combined with the previous symmetry argument, we see that it is not enough to break the symmetry in order to get a non-zero capacity, but that the receiver furthermore has to collect most of the amplitude of the particle \cite{comment}.
-(We will later compare this with a multi-excitation transmission model.)
+(For another example see \ref{restricted}.)
+If combined with the previous symmetry argument, we see that it is not enough to break the symmetry in order to get a non-zero capacity, but that the receiver furthermore has to collect most of the amplitude of the particle.

-This threshold effect implies that for a given distance there is a minimum size of the transmitter and receiver below which the quantum channel capacity is strictly zero.
-In the quantum case we thus obtain a nontrivial characterization of the medium in terms of the rate at which this minimal size grows with the distance.
-In the classical setting one would rather expect a decaying but non-vanishing capacity, in which case the scaling would be trivial, as fixed size antennas would yield a non-zero (albeit small) capacity for any distance.